-- (18) Medical Waste.
-Isolation wastes, infectious agents, human blood and blood products, pathological wastes, sharps, body parts, contaminated bedding, surgical wastes, potentially contaminated laboratory wastes, and dialysis wastes. - (19) National Categorical Pretreatment Standard or Categorical Standard.
-Any regulation containing pollutant discharge limits promulgated by EPA in accordance with sections 307(b) and © of the Act (33 U.S.C. §1317) which applies to a specific category of industrial users, and which appears in 40 CFR Chapter 1, Subchapter N, Parts 405-471. - (20) National Prohibitive Discharge Standard or Prohibitive Discharge Standard.
-Absolute prohibitions against the discharge of certain substances; these prohibitions appear in section 2.1 of this ordinance and are developed under the authority of 307(b) of the Act and 40 CFR, section 403.5. - (21) New Source. - (i) Any building, structure, facility, or installation from which there may be a discharge of pollutants, the construction of which commenced after the publication of proposed categorical pretreatment standards under section 307[®] of the Act which will be applicable to such source if such standards are thereafter promulgated in accordance with section 307[®], provided that: - (A) the building, structure, facility, or installation is constructed at a site at which no other source is located; or - (B) the building, structure, facility, or installation totally replaces the process or production equipment that causes the discharge of pollutants at an existing source; or - (C) the production or wastewater generating processes of the building, structure, facility, or installation are substantially independent of an existing source at the same site.
-In determining whether these are substantially independent, factors such as the extent to which the new facility is integrated with the existing plant, and the extent to which the new facility is engaged in the same general type of activity as the existing source, should be considered. - (ii) Construction on a site at which an existing source is located results in a modification rather than a new source if the construction does not create a new building, structure, facility, or installation meeting the criteria of section (i)(B) or © above but otherwise alters, replaces, or adds to existing process or production equipment. - (iii) For purposes of this definition, construction of a new source has commenced if the owner or operator has: - (A) Begun, or caused to begin, as part of a continuous on-site construction program: - 1.
-Any placement, assembly, or installation of facilities or equipment; or - 2.
-Significant site preparation work including clearing, excavation, or removal of existing buildings, structures or facilities which is necessary for the placement, assembly, or installation of new source facilities or equipment; or - (B) Entered into a binding contractual obligation for the purchase of facilities or equipment that are intended to be used in its operation within a reasonable time.
-Options to purchase or contracts which can be terminated or modified without substantial loss, and contracts for feasibility, engineering, and design studies do not constitute a contractual obligation under this definition. - (22) Noncontact Cooling Water.
-Water used for cooling which does not come into direct contact with any raw material, intermediate product, waste product, or finished product. - (23) National Pollution Discharge Elimination System, or NPDES, Permit.
-A permit issued pursuant to section 402 of the Act (33 U.S.C. §1342), or pursuant to N.C.G.S.
-143-215.1 by the State under delegation from EPA. - (24) Non-discharge Permit.
-A permit issued by the State pursuant to G.S.
-143-215.1(d) for a waste which is not discharged directly to surface waters of the State or for a wastewater treatment works which does not discharge directly to surface waters of the State. - (25) Pass Through.
-A discharge which exits the POTW into waters of the State in quantities or concentrations which, alone or with discharges from other sources, causes a violation, including an increase in the magnitude or duration of a violation, of the POTW's NPDES, collection system, or Non-discharge Permit, or a downstream water quality standard.
+- A. Any building, structure, facility, or installation from which there may be a discharge of pollutants, the construction of which commenced after the publication of proposed categorical pretreatment standards under section 307(c) of the Act which will be applicable to such source if such standards are thereafter promulgated in accordance with section 307(c), provided that: - 1.
+The building, structure, facility, or installation is constructed at a site at which no other source is located; or - 2.
+The building, structure, facility, or installation totally replaces the process or production equipment that causes the discharge of pollutants at an existing source; or - 3.
+The production or wastewater generating processes of the building, structure, facility, or installation are substantially independent of an existing source at the same site.
+In determining whether these are substantially independent, factors such as the extent to which the new facility is integrated with the existing plant, and the extent to which the new facility is engaged in the same general type of activity as the existing source, should be considered. - B. Construction on a site at which an existing source is located results in a modification rather than a new source if the construction does not create a new building, structure, facility, or installation meeting the criteria of Section A. 2 or 3 above but otherwise alters, replaces, or adds to existing process or production equipment. - C. For purposes of this definition, construction of a new source has commenced if the owner or operator has: - 1.
+Begun, or caused to begin, as part of a continuous on-site construction program: - a) Any placement, assembly, or installation of facilities or equipment; or

+- b) Significant site preparation work including clearing, excavation, or removal of existing buildings, structures or facilities which is necessary for the placement, assembly, or installation of new source facilities or equipment; or - 2.
+Entered into a binding contractual obligation for the purchase of facilities or equipment that are intended to be used in its operation within a reasonable time.
+Options to purchase or contracts which can be terminated or modified without substantial loss, and contracts for feasibility, engineering, and design studies do not constitute a contractual obligation under this definition.

+Noncontact Cooling Water means water used for cooling which does not come into direct contact with any raw material, intermediate product, waste product, or finished product.

+National Pollution Discharge Elimination System, or NPDES, Permit means a permit issued pursuant to section 402 of the Act (33 U.S.C. § 1342), or pursuant to N.C.G.S.
+143-215.1 by the State under delegation from EPA.

+Non-discharge Permit means a permit issued by the State pursuant to G.S.
+143-215.1(d) for a waste which is not discharged directly to surface waters of the State or for a wastewater treatment works which does not discharge directly to surface waters of the State.

+Pass Through means a discharge which exits the POTW into waters of the State in quantities or concentrations which, alone or with discharges from other sources, causes a violation, including an increase in the magnitude or duration of a violation, of the POTW's NPDES, collection system, or Non-Discharge Permit, or a downstream water quality standard.